CD 3303 Neurodiagnosis for Chiropractic Practice

 RM 3301 Investigative Project — Protocol Development

-RMO 3302 Original Research Project Development & Completion
+RMO 3302 Original Research Project Development and Completion

 RMO 3303 Student Research Apprenticeship

 Identification of a faculty project of interest, an agreement signed with the faculty investigator regarding tasks to be performed, and registration with the Research Administrator are required.
+Students will receive a certificate of appreciation for this course when their work has been completed.
 If an original student project emerges from a faculty project, students can enrol in RMO 3302 to receive credit for their original project under the conditions associated with that elective.